let-unimi/liblet/docs/api.rst

    to build a predicate from a set of keyword arguments is provided.

    .. automethod:: such_that

+For the purpose of presenting the `Knuth Automaton <https://en.wikipedia.org/wiki/LR_parser#Finite_state_machine>`__ in the context of LR(0) parsing,  productions are extended to include a dot in the following class.

+.. autoclass:: Item

 A grammar can be represented by the following class, that can be instantiated given the usual formal definition of a grammar as a tuple.